nuclio/nuclio/hack/k8s/README.md

 $GOPATH/src/github.com/nuclio/nuclio/hack/k8s/scripts/create_cluster <external IP address>
 ```

 The above command can be run whenever you want a fresh cluster.
 However, for the first invocation you must also install a CNI plugin that fixes issues with "HostPort".
-This is true as of 15th of July 2017 - it may be part of the default install (more about this issue here: https://github.com/weaveworks/weave/issues/3016).
+This is true as of 15th of July 2017 - it may be part of the default install in the future (more about this issue here: https://github.com/weaveworks/weave/issues/3016).

 ```
 $GOPATH/src/github.com/nuclio/nuclio/hack/k8s/scripts/install_cni_plugins